gjbianco/source-mapper/README.md

 While all of the environment variable options are technically optional, you will likely want to at least set the location, app name, and column.

+You will need to make sure your local source builds are actually building sourcemaps.
+If you are using the ng-cli for Angular, you can do this simply with:

+`ng build --prod --sourceMap=true`

+This will build the app using the production options (e.g. minify, do tree shaking, don't generate sourcemaps, etc.), but we explicitly tell it to still generate the sourcemaps we need.

 ## Environment Variable Options

 `SOURCE_LOCATION`: the base path to the project's source